Are you looking to build muscle on a keto diet but you’re worried that it may affect your muscle gains?

 More Ketogenic diet cases studies

-Another study conducted by Vargas et al (2018) investigated into the correlation between a ketogenic diet and muscle mass increase during resistance training whilst being in a caloric surplus.
+A 2018 study investigated the correlation between a ketogenic diet and muscle mass increase during resistance training as well.
+The participants also ate in a caloric surplus.
 This study included 24 healthy male participants who performed an 8-week resistance training program.
 Over 8 weeks the study reported:

 - A great reduction in fat mass